 CACCF -Formerly the Addiction Intervention Association, the Canadian Addiction Counsellors Certification Federation (CACCF) was formed in 1985.

 - The CACCF is also an active member of the International Certification & Reciprocity Consortium (IC&RC).
-The CACCF provides its counsellors with a quality, professional, credible and legal certification, offering personal pride and satisfaction.
-The CACCF promotes, certifies and monitors the competency of addiction specific counsellors in Canada using current and effective practices, which are internationally recognized.
+The CACCF provides its counselors with a quality, professional, credible and legal certification, offering personal pride and satisfaction.
+The CACCF promotes, certifies and monitors the competency of addiction specific counselors in Canada using current and effective practices, which are internationally recognized.
 Canada Interventions Skills & Training 101 is approved through CACCF to provide 21 CEU’s education hours for recertification for CACCF/ towards ICADC or other addiction certifications.

 CCAPP – California Consortium of Addiction Programs and Professionals provides a forum and a unifying voice for practitioners and programs.
 As the state’s largest AOD advocate for programs, CCAPP serves as the vital link between government, consumers, program owners, and directors.

 - At CCAPP education is the key to competency and at the core of our mission.
 CCAPP identifies and qualifies education institutions; approves continuing education providers; and supports AOD education systems through research, grants, and test development.